mikelawrence/RPi-pHat-Thermocouple/README.md

 Note: The MAX31850K parts have an exposed pad in the bottom which requires either a reflow oven or hot air to solder properly.

 ## Status
+* Rev 1.1 PCB has been ordered from OSH Park and is waiting for test.
+  * You can order parts from Mouser using this [shared BOM](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=7612d46eeb).
+  * You can order the PCB from OSH Park using this [link](https://oshpark.com/shared_projects/yY3koPan).
 * Rev 1.0 PCB has been ordered from OSH Park and tested.
-  * Discovered the linux kernel doesn't seem to support MAX31850K devices without a DS18S20 present also.
+  * Discovered the linux kernel doesn't seem to support MAX31850K devices without a DS18S20 present.
+The kernel detects the MAX31850K devices but does not create a w1_slave file to read the temperature.
+This is most likely a bug in the Linux W1 driver.
   * Need to add a pulldown on the alert signal to prevent the Alert buzzer from sounding immediately on power on.
   * Rev 1.0 will correct these changes.